sreyash-geek/AI-Native-6G-Dashboard-/README.md

 The ML model is trained every 15 data points to make the model generalize well on new data and learn network dynamics better to form a closed-loop continuous learning phase.

-To run the live web-based simulation:
+To run the LIVE web-based simulation:
 > streamlit run 6GAI.py